conquest-eth/conquest-agent-service/documentation/ux.md

 ### Sign-in

 > In order to play conquest, a signing key need to be generated on your web browser.
-THis is to allow the signing and encryption of your data.
+This is to allow the signing and encryption of your data.

 - choose whether you want that secret key to be saved on your browser (trusting your machine)
 - choose whether you want the data to be synced across your multiple device